CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 • Who are your customers?

-• What are your their needs/wants?
+• What are your needs/wants?

 • Can you list the diverse preferences of different demographics?